Know your education benefit eligibility and apply for, or update your benefit.

 - VA issued payment above the amount certified on the enrollment certification that was used to process the payment (VA data entry error).

-As a veteran using your education benefits, you are responsible to notify the University Certifying Official at firstname.lastname@example.org immediately of any action affecting your enrollment status – drop, add, or a change of certificate program goal.
+As a veteran using your education benefits, it is your responsibility to notify your University Certifying Official immediately of any action affecting your enrollment status – drop, add, or a change of classes and a degree/certificate program goal.
 Failure to do so may result in termination of benefits.
+Submit Naval Base Ventura County and Vandenberg Space Force Base notices to Pt.Mugu@laverne.edu.
+All other sites, including La Verne Online, submit notices to firstname.lastname@example.org.

-You are responsible for maintaining satisfactory progress toward the stated certificate program objective.
+You are responsible for maintaining satisfactory academic progress through degree completion.
 Satisfactory progress is defined as a grade point average of “C” for credit programs and/or an “average” for noncredit programs.
 Failure to maintain the required grade point average could result in the suspension of veteran education benefits.